environmentalinformatics-marburg/rsdb/docs/_docs/server_installation.md

 title: Server Installation
 ---

 RSDB server can be run on **Windows** or on **Ubuntu**.
 Ubuntu is preferred for multi-user usage over network.
 Windows may be more easy to use for local single user usage.
+(Other Linux distributions may work too.)

 Quick start with download of [RSDB example distribution](https://github.com/environmentalinformatics-marburg/rsdb-data).